 - a demonstrated involvement in graduate instruction through teaching and, where applicable, graduate student supervision;

 - a current (within the past seven years) and relevant record of scholarly or creative accomplishment through metrics such as research, publications, professional activities, and/or creative work (as appropriate to the field).
 Approved criteria documents will be maintained by the College of Graduate Programs and Honors Studies and made available for public inspection at all times via standard Internet (web) interfaces.
 The Graduate Faculty Membership Committee will use faculty-approved, discipline-specific, criteria in all cases where they exist.
 The Graduate Faculty Membership Committee will use HLC criteria in cases where a program has not yet filed an approved criteria document;

 - rank of assistant professor or above in a degree-granting academic unit at Wright State University.

-Regular Graduate Faculty status is granted for a period of seven years from the date of latest demonstrated satisfaction of all of the above criteria.
+Regular Graduate Faculty Status is granted for a period of seven years from the date of latest formal approval.
 Individual programs may specify a shorter period of regular graduate faculty status via the criteria mechanism defined in (c) above.

 If a person may not, or chooses not to, be appointed to the Regular Graduate Faculty, that person may be granted Associate Graduate Faculty Status.
 In order to be appointed to the Associate Graduate Faculty, a candidate must:

 - satisfy criteria (a), (b), and (c) in the first paragraph of this section (2160.2)

 - satisfy criteria specific to the relevant discipline or course(s) as previously approved by the Graduate Faculty Membership Committee.
 Approved criteria documents will be maintained by the College of Graduate Programs and Honors Studies and made available for public inspection at all times via standard Internet (web) interfaces.
 The Graduate Faculty Membership committee will use faculty-approved, discipline-specific, criteria in all cases where they exist.
 The Graduate Faculty membership committee will use HLC criteria in cases where a program has not yet filed an approved criteria document.